nyathea/legacypatcher/README.md

 - On v8.58 (and likely other versions), logging in will crash the app or fail to authenticate.
 A workaround is to log in using v7.29.1 first, then upgrade to your preferred version.
 - Videos dont play at all atleast for me.
+- Explore page/search doesnt show anything
-- You may not be able to like tweets on some versions because of it using depreicated endpoints.
+- You may not be able to like tweets on some versions because of it using deprecated endpoints.
+- There may be random crashes in some places. please send crash logs.
+- your profile may not load on some startups. you may need to reopen it for it to work.